alexfernandez/alexfernandez.github.io/permanent/cv.md

 to its last consequences.
 But it was already feeling its age in 1996.
-So I got hold of an amazing Apple PowerMac 7500, and used to learn Pascal, Perl and C.
+So I got hold of an amazing Apple PowerMac 7500, and used it to learn Pascal, Perl and C.
 I even got to learn a bit of C++ and Objective-C
 (back when it was not fashionable).